How is it used?

 This test is sometimes ordered as a follow-up to an elevated homocysteine test and may be occasionally ordered along with other cardiac risk tests if someone has a personal or family history of premature cardiovascular disease (CVD) or inappropriate blood clots () and no other cause can be found.
-However, its utility for assessing risk of CVD has not been established and some expert guidelines do not recommend it for thrombosis screening.
+However, its utility for assessing risk of CVD has not been established and most expert guidelines do not recommend it for thrombosis screening.

 Although the MTHFR mutation test may be used to help determine the cause of elevated homocysteine, the value of measuring homocysteine levels is not clear.
-While evidence from some studies suggests that elevated homocysteine levels contribute to the risk of CVD and/or thrombosis, a direct link has not been established.
+While evidence from some studies suggests that elevated homocysteine levels contribute to the risk of CVD and/or thrombosis, a direct link has not been established, and the overall risk is low.
 Routine testing for homocysteine levels as a cardiac risk marker is not recommended by the American Heart Association and an Australian study in 2004 came to the same conclusion.
 More than ten percent of the Australian population are homozygous (they have two copies) of the most common mutation, MTHFRC677T.
 However, its relationship with venous thrombosis remains controversial and it is not currently recommended as part of a screen for thrombophilia.
 The College of American Pathologists and the American College of Medical Genetics recommend against testing for the C677T variant, citing limited utility for patients with blood clots.
 The NSW Government Centre for Genetics Education information for GPs lists only a few indications for MTHFR testing.
 Also, the use of homocysteine levels for the purpose of determining risk of CVD, peripheral vascular disease and stroke is in doubt at this time given that several studies show no benefit or risk reduction in people who were treated with folic acid and vitamin B supplements that lowered their homocysteine level.